 READ MORE: Supreme Court blocks Obama's immigration plan

-The current, evenly split justices have been unable to decide some cases, such as a recent one challenging Obama's immigration initiatives aimed at providing deportation relief to undocumented families.
+The current, evenly split justices have been unable to decide some cases, such as a recent case challenging Obama's immigration initiatives aimed at providing deportation relief to undocumented families.

 "The inability of the Court to render a majority decision impacts millions of families now," Zwarensteyn says.

-"There are numerous other issues that the Court is reluctant to take up because it does not have the ability to cast a decisive fifth vote."
+"There are numerous other issues that the Court is reluctant to take up because they do not have the ability to cast a decisive fifth vote."

 Possible future cases should concern American voters as much as issues currently before the Supreme Court, according to Shapiro.

 "Issues regarding executive power, immigration, the scope of federal power over regulatory agencies, the use of race in various contexts, transgender rights, employment discrimination law, religious liberty...there's a lot of different things that could come up in the future."